Wander the Old Town

 Favorite thing: Go up towards the town.
 Take the time to walk around and discover it.
 The town centre is superb, especially around the Hotel de Ville (Town Hall) and the 15th century Clock Tower.
 Here you can meet the "auxerrois".
 Their love of wine and taste for big style trading have given rise to a subtle, shrewd and pleasant spirit.

-Saint-Etienne Cathedral is a model of elegance in accordance with the wishes of its designer, Bishop Guillaume de Seignelay (1215).
+Favorite thing: Saint-Etienne Cathedral is a model of elegance in accordance with the wishes of its designer, Bishop Guillaume de Seignelay (1215).

 The sculptures on the facade, the design of the interior with its prominent chancel, the splendid stained glass windows.